Developing world's transport fuel demand to surge

+* CO2 emissions from transport could be 79 pct higher in 2050

-LONDON Transport fuel demand in developing nations is expected to grow by up to 300 percent by 2050, as China, India and other emerging economies put more cars on the road and planes in the sky, the World Energy Council said in a report on Thursday.
+LONDON, Dec 8 Transport fuel demand in developing nations is expected to grow by up to 300 percent by 2050, as China, India and other emerging economies put more cars on the road and planes in the sky, the World Energy Council (WEC) said in a report on Thursday.

 The international energy body predicted global fuel demand from airplanes to ships could increase by 30 percent to 82 percent by mid-century from 2010 levels, depending on the future use of alternative fuels and technologies.